fbpx Skip to main content

 • Dealing with the sale of properties.

-Your Lasting Power of Attorney is crucial, since if you become unwell, or have an accident, you have chosen your own representative who you trust to manage your assets sensitively, and as you wish.
-As an overseas expat, if you have not granted Lasting Power of Attorney, the courts will usually take control of your assets.
+Lasting Power of Attorney may be crucial if you become unwell or have an accident.
+It means you have chosen a representative who you trust to manage your assets sensitively and as you wish.

-Pensions Planning for Expats
+Pension Planning for Expats

-Like a will, you should review this nomination to ensure that a recipient has been named and that this remains in line with your wishes.
+As with a will, you should review this nomination to ensure that a recipient has been named and that this remains in line with your wishes.

-Should you pass away and not have an up to date expression of your wishes identifying who receives any funds in your pension scheme, this can give rise to disputes, and rely on the pension Trustee deciding on the outcome.
+Should you pass away and not have an up-to-date expression of your wishes identifying who receives any funds in your pension scheme, this can give rise to disputes and rely on the pension trustee deciding on the outcome.

 Inheritance Tax Strategies for UK Expats Overseas